VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-using-a-maybe.md

    .map(search);
 ```

 Something bugs me.
 I search "accu", the dialog pops in, I confirm the suggestion and the results appears.
-But "accu" it's still there in the input, it's awkard.
+But "accu" it's still there in the input, it's awkward.
 Lets update the input with the right word.

 ```js
 const update_input = val => window.search_form[0].value = val;